Busayor123/HTML-FROM-S3/README.md

 - For increased security, consider using AWS Identity and Access Management (IAM) roles and fine-grained S3 bucket policies.

 Feel free to customize the instructions and diagram according to your specific needs.
+Replace link-to-your-image.png in the README with the actual link to your architecture diagram image.